Engineering

 Standard monitoring tools — Uptime Robot, Pingdom, Better Uptime — check whether a URL returns a 200.
 That's useful for availability.
 It tells you nothing about:

-• Price changes across market product pages
+• Price changes across competitor product pages

 • Inventory status on supplier portals (which require login)